-My British training has shaped the way I work.
-I think of myself as an artist, craftsperson, and designer and I love it when one area of my bailiwick influences another.
+My British art-school training has shaped the way I work.
+I think of myself as an artist, designer and craftsperson; and I love it when one area of my bailiwick influences another.

-When I design for glass factories like Blenko Glass, I take part in a special back and forth between designer and artisan.
-I love the challenge of stretching the glassmakers’ abilities, yet always bearing in mind practical limitations and the identity of the company.
+Designing for glass factories like Rosenthal and Blenko, allows me to take part in a special back and forth between artist and artisan.
+I love the challenge of stretching the glassmakers’ abilities and pushing stylistic boundaries, at the same time as honoring the tradition and identity of the company.
 It has to be new, but also has to be clearly theirs, (pun intended).

 Recently, as a consultant to a ground-breaking makerspace initiative in Indianapolis, I have researched tools and techniques for creativity testing and training.
 Adding to years of using techniques developed by Edward DeBono in my studio teaching.